ishwar00/bakugo/doc/bakugo_spec.md

 ```
 Signature      = Parameters [ Result ] .
-Result         = Parameters | Type .
+Result         = Type .
 Parameters     = "(" [ ParameterList [ "," ] ] ")" .
 ParameterList  = ParameterDecl { "," ParameterDecl } .
 ParameterDecl  = [ IdentifierList ] Type .
 ```

-Within a list of parameters or results, the names (IdentifierList) must either all be present or all be absent.
+Within a list of parameters, the names (IdentifierList) must either all be present or all be absent.
 If present, each name stands for one item
-(parameter or result) of the specified type and all non-_blank_ names in the signature must be unique.
+(parameter) of the specified type and all non-_blank_ names in the signature must be unique.
 If absent, each type stands for one item of that type.
-Parameter and result lists are always parenthesized except that if there is exactly one unnamed result it may be written as an unparenthesized type.
+Parameter lists are always parenthesized.
+A single return type can be unparenthesized.

 ```
 func()
 func(x int) int
 func(a, _ int, z bool) bool
 func(a, b int, z bool) (bool)
-func(prefix bool, values ...int) (success bool)
+func(prefix bool, values ...int) (bool)
 ```

 # Properties of types and values